 Select the ‘Prepare to File Online’ button.

 Ask your accountant to review the changes you’ve made to your tax return.
-When you’re both happy that the amended tax return is ready to be filed to HMRC again, select ‘File online with HMRC’.
+When you’re both happy that the amended tax return is ready to be filed to HMRC again, enter your Government Gateway ID and password, then select 'Submit Self Assessment'.